AdrianaSaty/nextjs-dashboard-tutorial/README.md

 - Static rendering: data fetching and rendering happens on the server at build time (when you deploy) or when revalidating data.
 - Ddynamic rendering: content is rendered on the server for each user at request time (when the user visits the page).

+### Chapter 9

+Streaming is a data transfer technique that allows you to break down a route into smaller "chunks" and progressively stream them from the server to the client as they become ready.